rht-labs/enablement-docs/exercises/0-rogue-cluster/README.md

 ## Labs Cheat Sheet

 This cheat sheet will give you some of the most useful commands and tips which you will need to complete the exercises.
 This should be most helpful to non-techies who need to get up to speed with command line techniques.
-If you come across anything else which would be useful during the enablement, write it on a post-it and add it to the real time retro or raise a pull request yourself.
+If you come across anything else which would be useful during the enablement, write it on a post-it and add it to the real time retro or raise a pull request.

 - Changing Directory